 - a.
-The project is located on a site that is adjacent on multiple sites which are already developed.
-The site will be further served by multiple points of access off Goshen Avenue.
+The project is located on a site that is adjacent on multiple sides by existing development.
+The site will be further served by multiple points of access.
 In the event of an emergency response, coordination would be made with the City's Engineering, Police, and Fire Divisions to ensure that adequate access to and from the site is maintained. - b.
 The project area is relatively flat and the underlying soil is not known to be unstable.
 Therefore, the site is not in a location that is likely to exacerbate wildfire risks. - c.
 The project is located on a site that is adjacent on multiple sides by existing development.
-The minor improvements will require the installation and maintenance of associated infrastructure extending from adjacent off-site locations to the project site; however the infrastructure would be typical of commercial development and would be developed to the standards of the underlying responsible agencies. - d.
+New project development will require the installation and maintenance of associated infrastructure extending from adjacent off-site locations to the project site; however the infrastructure would be typical of commercial development and would be developed to the standards of the underlying responsible agencies. - d.
 The project area is relatively flat and the underlying soil is not known to be unstable.
 Therefore, the site is not in a location that would expose persons or structures to significant risks of flooding or landslides.